Greek Isles: Cyclades, Santorini, and Aegina

 (B) breakfast, (L) lunch, (D) dinner

-Day 3: A short early morning ferryboat ride takes us to Delos, an UNESCO World Heritage Site and one of the most impressive sites in the Greek world.
+Day 5: A short early morning boat ride takes us to Delos.
+The architectural remains here are designated a UNESCO World Heritage Site and one of the most impressive antique ruins in the Greek World.
 Delos occupies a central place in Greek religion and politics.
 According to myth, this wandering island became fixed at the center of the Cyclades upon becoming the birthplace of Apollo and the center of his cult.
-Indeed it was the destination of religious pilgrimage for Ionian Greeks, and a Pan-Hellenic sanctuary for some thousand years.
-It also served as the treasury of the Delian League at the beginning of the great Peloponnesian War.
-The rich remains here attest to its cosmopolitan role in the ancient world.
-Return to Mykonos with lunch on our own.
-In the afternoon, visit the Archaeological Museum which houses marble sculptures, ceramics and jewelry from the nearby islands.
-(B/D)
+Over time, it was the destination of religious pilgrimage for Ionian Greeks, and a Pan-Hellenic sanctuary for more than two thousand years.
+Furthermore, it served as the treasury of the Delian League at the beginning of the great Peloponnesian War.
+The rich artifacts that have been found here attest to its cosmopolitan role in the ancient world.
+(Note: Time on the island is dependent upon the ferry schedule.)
+Return to Mykonos with lunch on our own and time for a refreshing dip in the hotel swimming pool.
+In the afternoon, visit the island’s Archaeological Museum.
+(B/ /D)

-Day 4: Travel the short distance to Paros by ferry.
-This island became a wealthy center of art and architecture in the Archaic and Classical Greek periods due to the island’s abundant marble, famous throughout the Mediterranean for its superior quality.
-Visit the Archaeological Museum, housing an unparalleled collection of marble sculpture, beginning with the Cycladic figurines of the Early Bronze Age.
-One of the most important objects here is the Parian Marble, the earliest Greek chronological chart.
+Day 6: Cruise the short distance to Paros.
+This island became a wealthy center of art and architecture in the Archaic and Classical Greek periods.
+The island’s wealth was due to abundant marble, famous throughout the Mediterranean for its superior quality.
+Parikia, the port of Paros, is dominated by an iconic windmill.
+While here, we will stroll to the ancient sites of the town.
+This includes the Archaeological Museum.
+Inside is an unparalleled collection of marble sculpture, beginning with the exquisite Cycladic figurines of the Early Bronze Age.
+One of the most important objects here is the Parian Chronicle, or Parian Marble with inscribed history covering the years from 1582 BC to 299 BC.
 The stone records pivotal moments in mythic and literary history such as the Flood of Deucalion, the invention of agriculture by Demeter, and the poetic feats of Homer, Sappho, and Aeschylus.
-After lunch, we take a walking tour of Parikia to explore the ancient sites of the town and their reuse in spectacular Venetian, Ottoman and modern buildings.
 Conclude the afternoon at Panagia Ekatontapiliani, the church of one hundred doors.
 This historic Byzantine church complex is said to have been built by the mother of Constantine the Great.
-Dinner tonight is at a local restaurant by the sea.
-Overnight for two nights on Paros.
+Enjoy dinner of traditional food in one of the town’s tavernas together.
+Overnight for two nights at the lovely Argonauta Hotel standing at the entrance to Paros Town.
 (B/L/D)

-Day 5: Our small boat heads out to the tiny island of Despotiko, currently only populated by a goat-herder and cheese-maker.
+Day 7: Our small boat heads out to the tiny nearby island of Despotiko, currently only populated by a goat-herder and cheesemaker.
 Here, recent excavations have revealed a Sanctuary of Apollo and Artemis.
-Finds include life-size sculptures from Paros and small objects from as far as North Africa.
-Meet the local archaeologist who discovered the site and enjoy a private tour and discussion of the ongoing excavations.
-After lunch, return to Paros where we visit the Sanctuary of Apollo Delios and the source of the island’s famous marble.
-This evening is free to wander the quaint and bustling streets of the old town in search of the perfect dining spot.
+Finds include life-size sculptures from Paros and small objects from as far away as North Africa.
+While here, meet with Yannos Kourayos, director of excavations and the archaeologist who discovered the site.
+Dr. Kourayos will give us a private tour and discussion of the ongoing excavations.
+After our box lunch, return to Paros where we visit the Delion Sanctuary of Apollo.
+Built in the 5th century BC, the temple was the home of the nine-foot tall statue of Artemis, now housed in the Archaeological Museum of Paros.
+This evening is free to meander through the quaint and bustling streets of the old town in search of the perfect dining spot.
 (B/L)

-Day 7: Our first stop is the Sanctuary of Dionysus and Demeter.
+Day 9: Today we explore Naxos.
+Our first stop is the Sanctuary of Dionysus and Demeter.
 Remains of Dionysus’ cult are not surprising given his association with the myths of the island.
-This impressive 6th century construction is made entirely of marble and considered to be an architectural forerunner of the Parthenon.
-Continue through the scenic mountains of the island’s interior, dotted with picturesque mountain villages, to Sangri where there is a 6th century BC Temple to Demeter, the ancient goddess of grain.
-People used to build temples close to fertile areas dedicated to her and this is another example of impressive monumental architecture at such an early period in Greece.
-Lunch will be in one of these remote hamlets to sample the local fare.
-After lunch, we reach the island’s famous marble quarries, the source of the island’s wealth and position, to view an unfinished 10-meter tall statue still in the stone.
+This impressive 6th century construction is made entirely of marble and is considered an architectural forerunner of the Parthenon.
+Stop to see Panagia Drosiani, one of the oldest and most revered churches in Greece dating to the end of the 6th century.
+Inside, a series of chapels are adorned with enchanting murals.
+Similarly, the original church dome is lavished with 7th century frescoes.
+Continue through the scenic mountains of the island’s interior, dotted with picturesque mountain villages, to Sangri.
+Standing proudly here is a 6th-century BC Temple to Demeter, the ancient goddess of grain.
+2500 years ago, people constructed sanctuaries dedicated to her close to fertile areas.
+Thus, this is an example of impressive monumental architecture at such an early period in Greece.
+Lunch will be in one of the island’s remote hamlets to sample the local fare.
+After lunch, we reach the island’s famous marble quarries, the source of the island’s wealth and position.
+JHere, we will be able to view an unfinished 10-meter-tall statue still in the stone.
 Dinner is on our own.
 (B/L)

-Day 13: Board a ferry to journey to nearby Aegina, one of the Saronic Islands.
-It was named for a nymph who was loved by Zeus who carried her off in the guise of an eagle.
-Our explorations take us to two remarkable ancient sanctuaries.
+Day 13: Embark on a short voyage to nearby Aegina, one of the Saronic Islands.
+It was named for a nymph who was loved by Zeus.
+Ancient myths say he carried her off in the guise of an eagle.
+On Aegina we will visit two remarkable ancient sanctuaries.
 Located on the Hill of Kolona, just north of the town of Aegina, lies the Temple of Apollo, built in 520 BC.
 At one time, other temples stood within the complex including those dedicated to Dionysos, Artemis, and Delphinian Apollo, who protected sailors.
-Aegina’s Museum is located on the hill; it contains a marble Sphinx, excavated in 1903, with a body that is half eagle and half lion that was originally a votive monument dedicated to the Temple of Apollo.
-From here, we continue to the archaic Temple of Aphaia, founded on a site of former temples on the summit of a pine covered mount.
-Dedicated to the goddess Athena, this magnificent shrine still has twenty-five of the original thirty-two Doric columns still standing.
-Many figurines belonging to the late Bronze Age have been found here, especially female figurines showing that cult activity connected to the Minoan civilization existed from the 14th century BC.
-After lunch in a charming taverna with views over the sea, we will return to Athens for our farewell dinner.
-(B/L/D)
+Aegina’s Museum is located on the nearby hill.
+Inside are a wealth of stunning artifacts including a marble Sphinx with a body that is half eagle and half lion.
+Originally, it was a votive monument dedicated to the Temple of Apollo.
+From here, we move on to the archaic Temple of Aphaia, founded on the summit of a pine-covered mount.
+Dedicated to the goddess Athena, twenty-five of the original thirty-two Doric columns still stand in this this magnificent shrine.Return to Athens with dinner is on our own.
+(B/L)

 Day 14: Return to the USA.
 (B)

-$9,495.00 (per person, double occupancy) includes all hotels; meals as noted, land and sea transportation, entry fees, and gratuities.
+$9,995.00 (9-14 travelers) (per person, double occupancy) includes all hotels; most meals (as noted in brochure); land and sea transportation; one domestic flight from Santorini to Athens; entry fees; and gratuities to guides and drivers.
 Price is based upon the exchange rate for the Euro not going over 1.25.
 If the value of the Euro increases, the price of the trip may go up.

-Single Supplement: $795.00.
-Should a roommate be requested and one not be available, the single supplement will be charged.
+Single Supplement: $1,095.00.
+If a roommate be requested and one is not available, the single supplement will be charged.

-Cost Does Not Include: International airfare; a separate donation check of $150.00 per person to a designated donation project; food, alcohol and other beverages not on set menus; passport and visa fees; airport fees and taxes; excess baggage charges; email, telephone, and fax charges; laundry or other items of a personal nature.
+Cost Does Not Include: International flights from New York to Athens; meals other than those listed in the itinerary; food, alcoholic and other beverages not on set menus; a separate donation check of $150.00 per person to a designated donation project; passport and visa fees; airport fees and taxes; excess baggage charges; email, telephone, and fax charges; necessary vaccines or tests; laundry or other items of a personal nature.

-Note on Donation: As a tour company that benefits from the cultural and natural riches of our destinations, we have a policy ofdonating to the scientific and cultural projects and museums we visit.
+Note on Donation: As a tour company that benefits from the cultural and natural riches of our destinations, we have a policy of donating to the scientific and cultural projects and museums we visit.
 This has created a bond between Far Horizons and the academic and local communities that has helped us establish an extensive list of lecturers and contacts in each of our destinations.
 We ask that each participant write a check to the noteworthy project we designate.
 The donation amount is $150.00 per person and is made by check directly to the donation project.
 We will be designating a donation project for this trip shortly.
-Note that the donation is required 90 days before departure and is non-refundable.
+Note that the donation is required, due 120 days before departure, and is non-refundable.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

-A deposit of $500.00 to Far Horizons is required upon making your reservation, along with a completed and signed registration form.
-Final payment is due 90 days before departure.
-Upon receipt of your deposit and completed registration form, you will be sent a initial trip documents.
+A deposit of $750 per person is required along with a separate check made out to the donation project, as well as your registration form.
+Final payment is due 120 days before departure.
+Upon receipt of your deposit and completed registration form, you will be sent your initial trip documents, which contain pre-trip travel information.
 Click here to download our Registration Form.

 Note About Itinerary Changes